-41 It is noted that the student might be the exception to any statistical failure rate.

-42 Self-identifying includes the student registering with ODS and presenting an accommodation letter to the instructor.

-after being informed, this is the student's choice; and all appropriate accommodations for all documented disabilities should be given.
+It is the responsibility of Pierpont faculty and staff to ascertain that the student self-identifying with a disability understands that their disability may^{41} interfere with their obtaining certification or being successful in a specific field.42 It is recommended that the conversation be documented, and a copy is given to the student, so the student can take time after the meeting to process the information or talk it over with advisors.
+If the student fits the definition of a "qualified individual" (see How is "Qualified Individual" Defined?) and continues to pursue the program after being informed, this is the student's choice; and all appropriate accommodations for all documented disabilities should be given.
 Staff and faculty also should understand that the student may still choose to follow the line of study for reasons of personal development and growth.